structurizr/structurizr.github.io/dsl/71-language.md

 }
 ```

-A view key will be generated for you if not specified; __automatically generated view keys are not guaranteed to be stable over time, and you will likely lose [manual layout information](/ui/diagrams/manual-layout) when using them in conjunction with Structurizr Lite/on-premises/cloud__.
+A view key will be generated for you if not specified; __automatically generated view keys are not guaranteed to be stable over time, and you will likely lose manual layout information__.

 Permitted children: